District Newsletter

 Please share this newsletter around your churches, circuits and contacts.

-Letter from Rev Shaun Swithenbank, Superintendent of the Wigan Circuit
+Letter from Rev Kathy Selby, Superintendent of the Bury Circuit

 Dear Friends,